mzhang28/blog/src/content/posts/2023-10-23-path-induction-gadt-perspective.lagda.md

 - Computation rule

 There's something quite peculiar about the elimination rule in particular (commonly known as "path induction", or just $J$).
-Let's take a look at its definition, in Agda-ish syntax:
+Let's take a look at its definition, in Agda syntax:

 ```agda
 J : {A : Set}